 Read also: Software for the healthcare industry: what is it and why it’s worth using?

-Patient engagements vs. patient experience
+Patient engagement vs. patient experience

-Why should you consider patient engagement platforms?
+Why should you consider a patient engagement platform?

 Who can benefit from patient engagement software?